maximeraafat/BlenderNeRF/README.md

 ## Remarks

 This add-on is being developed as a fun side project over the course of multiple months and versions of Blender, mainly on macOS.
 If you encouter any issues with the plug-in functionalities, feel free to open a GitHub issue with a clear description of the problem, which **BlenderNeRF** version the issues have been experienced with, and any further information if relevant.

+### Real World Data

+While this extension is intended for synthetic datasets creation, existing tools for importing motion tracking data from real world cameras are available.
+One such example is **[Tracky](https://github.com/Shopify/tracky)** by **Shopify**, an open source iOS app and an adjacent Blender plugin recording motion tracking data from an ARKit session on iPhone.
+Keep in mind however that tracking data can be subject to drifts and inaccuracies, which might affect the resulting NeRF reconstruction quality.

 ## Citation